BrunoRiibeiro/brunoriibeiro/README.md

 ### Hi there!
 I'm Bruno Ribeiro,

-- 📚 I'm currently studying software Engineering in the University
+- 📚 I'm currently studying Software Engineering in the University
 - 💻 learning Python and C

 <div align="center">